princeontheinternet/learn-code-notes-datawarehouse/DataWarehouse/Snowflake/SnowflakeRefDict/D009_Virtual_Warehouse/Virtual_Warehouse.md

 ## Cached Memory

 - The size of cached is determined by no. of servers in WH.
-- The cache is dropped when the WH is suspended.
+- The cache is **dropped** when the WH is suspended.
   - So, when restarted the WH may be slower.
 - If your o/p of the query is cached & table is not affected then the result will come from the cached.
   - This can save credit.
+- Results are cached for 24 hrs or until underlying data has changed.
+- Ensure **similar queries go on the same warehouse** to maximize Caching.
+  - Team of Data Scientist run similar queries, so they should all use the same warehouse.

 ---